Competitor Race Rules

 - Once teams have received course maps & notes, it is forbidden for any team member to enter the event route until your race has officially begun.

-- Teams must carry the timing transponder and spot tracker allocated to them throughout the race.
-The transponder and spot tracker are the property of Dare 2 Sweat Events and must be returned to the finish line.
-Any teams losing either their timing transponder and/or spot tracker a will incur an $80 replacement fee per item lost.
+- Teams must carry the timing transponder allocated to them throughout the race.
+The transponder are the property of our timing provider and must be returned to the finish line.
+Any teams losing either their timing transponder will incur an $80 replacement fee per item lost.

 - All team members must wear their race team bib vests throughout the race, and bib vests must be worn over the outer garment or piece of equipment (including pack or life vest).

 - Race bib vests are the property of Dare 2 Sweat Events, and must not be cut or modified in any way.
 Race bib vests must be returned at the finish line.
 Any damage or loss of a race bib vest will incur a $40 repair or full replacement fee.

 - Teams must start in the Start Wave assigned to them; based on bib number of the event category their team is entered.

 - Team members must stay together and in sight of one another (with no more than 60m separating the leading member and trailing team member) at all times.